j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 ~~~
 {: .output}

-Note that the output will vary depending on your computer and how you've got Python installed.

 This will start up Jupyter and your default browser should start (or open a new tab) to the following URL: <http://localhost:8888/tree>

 Your browser should now look something like this:

 <img src="../fig/launchJupyterNB.png" alt="drawing" width="100%"/>

-Note that right now you are not actually running a Notebook, but instead you are just running the Notebook server.
+At this point you are not actually running a Notebook, but instead you are just running the Notebook server.
+To write and execute Python code we'll need a Jupyter notebook.
+You will notice all notebooks have the file extension `.ipynb`.
+Theres history behind this as Jupyter Notebooks were formerly known as [IPython Notebooks](https://ipython.org/notebook.html).
 Let’s actually create a Notebook now!

 ## Creating a Notebook